 - Add the almond flour, tapioca starch, baking powder, and sea salt in a large mixing bowl and mix together.

 - Add in all remaining ingredients and whisk together.
 Stir in the flax egg.

-- Heat a waffle maker and add a touch of coconut oil to prevent sticking.
+- Heat a waffle maker and grease with oil to prevent sticking.
 I suggest setting the waffle maker to one of the higher settings.
 All of them are different, but I set mine on level 5 out of 6 since these waffles require a bit of a longer cooking time than regular waffles.

 - Use a ladle to scoop out the batter into the waffle maker.